iotexproject/iotex-docs/docs/developer/hardware/pebble-flash.md

 ![](/img/developer/pebble-sdk/programmer_fig3.png)

+The flashing process will last about 60 seconds, the led on Pebble Tracker will fast-blink red all the time.
+When the process is complete the Pebble Tracker will reboot automatically and the new firmware will be loaded.

 ## Put the Pebble Tracker in **MCUboot mode**

 You can flash a new firmware to a Pebble Tracker through the USB port by putting the in _MCUboot mode_: in this mode Pebble Tracker will start the **MCUboot** secure bootloader instead of the main application, that will allow to receive and flash the new firmware through the USB cable.